 The secured guarantees relate exclusively to the subsidiaries Sogefi Engine Systems Canada Corp., Allevard IAI Suspensions Private Ltd, United Springs BV and Sogefi M.N.R.
 Engine Systems Pvt Ltd which, for the loans obtained, have granted to the lenders secured guarantees over their tangible assets, inventories and trade receivables.

 4. Other risks

-As at 30 June 2015 the Sogefi Group hold assets belonging to third parties on its own companies for € 10,168 thousand.
+At 30 June 2015 the Sogefi Group held assets belonging to third parties on its premises for $\in$ 10,168 thousand.

 KOS Group